openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window.md

 getWindowDecorHeight(): number

-Obtains the height of the title bar of the main window.
+Obtains the height of the title bar of the main window or a sub window with decorations.

 **System capability**: SystemCapability.Window.SessionManager